mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Games/ADV64_with_AUXMEM/README.md

-Tektronix Adventure for 4052/4054 with Jos Dreesen AUXMEM and Multi-function ROM pack (MFM)
+Tektronix Adventure for 4052/4054 with Jos Dreesen's AUXMEM and Multi-function ROM pack (MFM)
 -----

 ![Adventure running from AUXMEM module](./Updated%20Adventure%20running%20from%20AUXMEM.jpg)